Operation Wildhorn III

 After 80 minutes, Baszak walked around the plane and noted that the tires had sunk quite deeply in the muddy field.
 He called for his men to bring “plunks” which are the deep, slanted sides of a wooden cart and these were used under the tires of the plane.
 Soon, the plane was in the air, and the plane eventually landed at Brindisi.
 The precious cargo was handed over to the Polish General Staff to translate the coded documents.
 They were then handed over to the British Crossbow Committee.

 This information was passed on to Duncan Sandys, the rather brash and arrogant son-in-law of Winston Churchill who was certain such an unknown fuel did not exist and blamed the Poles for the supposed error.
 The AK responded that the British should come and see for themselves.

-One of the most unusual stories about Operation Wildhorn III came from a Polish scientist who covertly worked out of German officer’s apartment in Warsaw on the V-2 parts.
+One of the most unusual stories about Operation Wildhorn III came from a Polish scientist who covertly worked out of a German officer’s apartment in Warsaw on the V-2 parts.
 The officer’s servant worked with the scientist who hid some of the V-2 components in the officer’s empty suitcases.
 The servant would call the officer each day at his office at the airport to ask what he would like for dinner and when it should be served.
 This information alerted the scientist about the time period when he could work and he would then leave each day safely.

-Also discovered was the control box that consisted of transistors, something that did not exist in England at the time.
+Also discovered was the control box that consisted of an early transistor-like device, something that did not exist in England at the time.
 Eventually, the British, working with Polish scientists, were able to give orders to the German rockets before they fell in England.
 The Germans would give the order to “FLY, ” and the English intervened and gave an order to “NOSE DIVE.”
 The Germans couldn’t reissue orders to override the interception, and the rocket would fall down.
 London was saved from the more potentially devastating attacks of the V-2 because of the bravery of the incredible bravery of these Polish Army officers.